wraabe/DHisWhat/whatisdh_ac.md

 in an electronic form.
 It challenges the typical way of thinking when it comes to technologically presenting information.
 There is more than just Microsoft Word out there.

+# Andrew’s Comments
+ * Overall I like your post and think it goes through your personal thought process on Digital Humanities and coming to and understanding of it.
+You cited the articles like you were supposed to and also outlined potential areas of difficulty you have in fully understanding it.
+ * To improve this post, perhaps integrate your quotes a little more smoothly.
+Rather than say “this is the definition given,” consider introducing the quote in a streamlined fashion by saying something along the lines of “he defines DH as ‘quote.’”